imaginaryusername/Reusable_specs/reusable_addresses.md

 After a transaction is generated, if the sending wallet detects the version allows onchain direct sending, it can simply broadcast the transaction to the Bitcoin Cash network and let it be mined.
 No notification to the recipient is needed.

-**Sending: Offchain communications**

-If the paycode specifies offchain communications via setting the version byte and does not specify additional relay methods, the sending wallet shall attempt to relay through Ephemeral Relay servers.
-The constructed transaction shall first be encrypted with the payment code's scan pubkey, using a common ECDSA-based scheme such as [electrum-ECIES](https://github.com/Electron-Cash/Electron-Cash/blob/master/lib/bitcoin.py#L690), then handed off to a relay server.
-The transaction is considered "Sent" when the sending wallet detects the same transaction being broadcasted by a retention server.

-To remain trustless against the possibility of relay or retention servers denying service, after a short timeout (e.g. 30 seconds), if the transaction is not detected, the sending wallet shall consider the broadcast failed and construct a "clawback" transaction that spends the same output to a new address she controls.
-This is to avoid the case where the trade is voided - recipient never sends goods or services to the sender - yet after some time the recipient broadcasts the transaction anyway, robbing the sender.

 **Receiving: Onchain direct**

 If onchain direct sending is used, receiving is relatively straightforward.
 The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the qualifying inputs (P2PKH or P2SH-multisig) has signature that match his payment code's suffix since he was last online.
 This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case suffix length = 8 bits; recovery servers may choose to deny excessively short suffix lengths), and less if longer suffix length is specified.